AdobeDocs/commerce-operations.en/help/configuration/search/search-stopwords.md

 ---
 title: Configure search stopwords
-description: Learn how manage stopwords for Adobe Commerce using CSV files.
+description: Learn how to manage stopwords for Adobe Commerce using CSV files.
 ---

 # Configure search stopwords